What Are File Extensions?

 How to Hide and Show File Extensions in Windows 11/10 OS?

 There are many ways to hide file extensions in Windows OS.
-We will be describing some of them below:
+We will be describing some of them below:-

 Step 1: Open the Control panel.

-Step 2: Click on
+Step 2: Click on Appearance and Personalization.

-Step 3: Now go to
+Step 3: Now go to File Explorer Options.

-Step 6: Click the
+Step 6: Click the Apply button to apply the settings.

 How to Hide and Show File Extensions on Windows 11/10 via File Explorer?

-Follow the below-given steps to Hide or Show File Extensions via File Explorer:
+Follow the below-given steps to Hide or Show File Extensions via File Explorer:-

-Step 3: Select
+Step 3: Select Show from the dropdown list.

-Step 4: Tick or Untick
+Step 4: Tick or untick the File name extensions option.

 It will Hide or Show file extensions on Windows 11/10 PC.